acomito/react-material-ui-wordpress/README.md

-# The Meteor Chef - Base - Material-ui
+# Base-Material-ui (Fork of The Meteor Chef's Base)
 A Material-UI starting point for Meteor/React apps.

 <table>